-Your coverage is defined by the group health plan.
+Your coverage is defined by the group health contract.
 This document may have amendments too.
 Under certain circumstances, we or the customer or the law may change your plan.
+When an emergency or epidemic is declared, we may modify or waive precertification, prescription quantity limits or your cost share if you are affected.
 Only Aetna may waive a requirement of your plan.
-No other person - including the policyholder or provider - can do this.
+No other person, including the employer or provider, can do this.